How Preferential Voting Works

 Preferential voting decision diagram.

-- Count Voters’ first choices,
+- Count the voters first choice,

 The first preference on each ballot counts as a vote for that particular candidate, and the votes are tallied.
 If no candidate receives a majority (greater than 50% of the total valid ballots), the candidate with the fewest number of votes is eliminated and the ballots for that candidate are redistributed to each ballot’s second preference.